What we tell people:

 Tea and coffee making facilities are provided and always welcome – especially for early risers like myself who enjoy a cuppa out on the verandah before breakfast.
 Speaking of which…

 …this is a great place to relax with a book or watch birds in the lodge grounds.

 The gardens are beautifully kept and perfect for aimless wandering before the heat of the day kicks in.

 There was a large double wardrobe in the hall just by the entrance to the bathroom and plenty of storage space in general.

 It was a treat to have a full-size bathtub as well as a shower, and the bathroom was large and well-designed.

 Bottled water is provided as it is not advisable to drink from the tap.
 It is unlikely to be dangerous but does not taste great.

-A full range of bathroom ameneties are provided, including insect repellant which is a useful touch.
+A full range of bathroom amenities are provided, including insect repellent which is a useful touch.